luwes/eleventy-plugin-sharp/README.md

 **npm**: `npm i eleventy-plugin-sharp`

 Inspired by the [Craft CMS image transform API](https://craftcms.com/docs/3.x/image-transforms.html).
-This plugin gives you the full power of the [sharp](https://sharp.pixelplumbing.com/) library in your [11ty](https://www.11ty.dev/) templates.
+This plugin gives you the full power of the awesome [sharp](https://sharp.pixelplumbing.com/) library in your [11ty](https://www.11ty.dev/) templates.

 ## Usage